 If you would like to add some crispy mushrooms as a topping (highly recommended!) then start by preparing your mushrooms first.

-Put your instant pot on saute mode and add diced onion, garlic and leek.
-Cook until onion is translucent and tender.
-The pressure cooker will quickly become quite hot- make sure not to brown the onion by constantly stirring and having the potato cubes and vegetable stock ready.
+The pressure cooker will quickly become quite hot- make sure not to brown the onion.
+Stir constantly and have the potato cubes and vegetable stock ready.

-Add the diced potatoes, veggie broth, salt and pepper and close the lid (make sure the pressure release handle is set to "sealing" position).
+Add the diced potatoes, veggie broth, salt and black pepper and close the lid (make sure the pressure release handle is set to "sealing" position.)

 Do a quick release to release the steam.
 Move the release handle into "venting position".
-I usually use a knife or similar (see photo below) so that I don't need to touch the handle with my fingers and risk burning from the hot steam.
+I usually use a knife or similar so that I don't need to touch the handle with my fingers and risk burning from the hot steam

-- Bacon: While more traditional recipes call for regular bacon as a topping, we created our own vegetarian version made of mushrooms.
+- Vegan Bacon: While more traditional recipes call for regular bacon as a topping, we created our own vegan version made of mushrooms.
 You could of course use any bacon of choice though such as store-bought vegan bacon or any other.